vipulnaik/diet-exercise-health/profile-information/health-profile.md

 reordering of sections and addition of notes on future sections to write)

-Last substantive minor update: September 22, 2025
+Last substantive minor update: October 26, 2025

 NOTE (2025-09-22): I got [blood tests done on September 10, 2025](../events/2025/2025-09-10-blood-tests.md).
 I got all the results